Marshall is bald and allergic to everything that tastes good.

 His account experience includes all of C-K’s accounts and McDonald’s, 7UP, Coors Beer, Pepsi, Payless Shoes, Citibank and several award-winning campaigns for The Partnership for a Drug-Free America.

-He’s also the author of the three-book science fiction series, Lost Arrow, and is currently at work on his next novel.
+He’s also the author of the three-book science fiction series, Lost Arrow, and his latest novel, When the Dust Fell, comes out next summer.
 Other interests include the obsessive-compulsive re-arrangement of furniture, worrying and germ avoidance.